Mel Brooks: 2001–2012: Broadway

-Brooks has voiced vocal roles for animation.
-He voiced Bigweld, the master inventor, in the animated film Robots (2005), and in the later animated film Mr. Peabody & Sherman (2014) he had a cameo appearance as Albert Einstein.
+Brooks has lent his voice to animation, making a cameo in The Simpsons episode "Homer vs. Patty and Selma".
+He voiced Bigweld, the master inventor, in Robots (2005), and in Mr. Peabody & Sherman (2014) he voiced Albert Einstein.
 He voiced Dracula's father, Vlad, in Hotel Transylvania 2 (2015) and Hotel Transylvania 3: Summer Vacation (2018).

-Brooks joked about the concept of a musical adaptation of Blazing Saddles in the final number in Young Frankenstein, in which the full company sings, "next year, Blazing Saddles!"
-In 2010, Brooks confirmed this, saying that the musical could be finished within a year; however, no creative team or plan has been announced.
+2012–present: Later career and centenary

+In 2012, Brooks and Carl Reiner joined Jerry Seinfeld on Comedians in Cars Getting Coffee.
+American Masters produced a Brooks biography, Mel Brooks: Make a Noise (2013).

+In 2018, he discussed his wartime experiences in the documentary GI Jews: Jewish Americans in World War II.
+That year, he was interviewed in Peter Bogdanovich's The Great Buster: A Celebration about the films of Buster Keaton.

-In 2021, at age 95, Brooks published a memoir titled All About Me!.
-On October 18, 2021, it was announced that Brooks would write and produce History of the World, Part II, a follow-up TV series on Hulu to his 1981 movie.
-He received a nomination for Primetime Emmy Award for Outstanding Character Voice-Over Performance for his role as the narrator in the series.
+Brooks published a memoir, All About Me!
+(2021).
+That year, it was announced that Brooks would write and produce History of the World, Part II, a follow-up series to his 1981 movie.
+He received a nomination for Primetime Emmy Award for Outstanding Character Voice-Over Performance for his role as narrator.
+That year, he won the Peabody Career Achievement Award.

-In June 2025, Brooks announced Spaceballs 2 was being produced with a release date targeted for 2027.
-The same month, it was announced that Brooks would be executive-producing Very Young Frankenstein, a television project, for FX.
+In June 2025, Brooks announced a sequel to Spaceballs, Spaceballs: The New One, was being produced with a release date targeted for 2027.
+That month, it was announced that Brooks would be executive-producing Very Young Frankenstein for FX.